When and How Often to Shock a Hot Tub

 Why shock hot tubs?

 Some people wonder why they should shock their hot tub when they use plenty of sanitizer weekly.
-Unfortunately, only using sanitizing products won’t eliminate some of the things in the water that a weekly shock will.
+Unfortunately, only using sanitizing products won’t eliminate some things in the water that a weekly shock will.

-Chlorine shock is unstabilized so it acts quicker and dissipates quickly.
+Chlorine shock is unstabilized, so it acts quicker and dissipates quickly.

 Shocking a hot tub has many benefits: